 II.
 Responsibilities

-are responsible for ensuring that technology-mediated courses retain the characteristics that have gained them special approval as general education or service-learning courses.
-Technology mediated instruction courses and/or programs shall meet established standards for quality and student learning outcomes, as well as best practices for technologically mediated instruction.
+The faculty in each department are responsible for ensuring that technology-mediated courses retain the characteristics that have gained them special approval as general education or service-learning courses.
+Technology-mediated instruction courses and/or programs shall meet established standards for quality and student learning outcomes, as well as best practices for technologically-mediated instruction.

+Each faculty member shall be responsible for determining how information is disseminated to the students in his or her courses in accordance with university regulations (including ADA requirements).
+The instructor of record will determine the level of control exerted over access to the instructional materials in a course by their students.
+For example, a faculty member will determine whether or not instructional materials may only be viewed on-line, downloaded, or accessed in a format permitting students to manipulate the materials.

 The university will ensure a process is in place to verify the identity of students taking examinations in online courses